Kant's Shorter Writings: Critical Paths Outside the Critiques

 Cambridge Scholars Publishing

 Orden Jiménez, Rafael V.; Hanna, Robert; Louden, Robert B. PhD; Rivera de Rosales, Jacinto; and Sánchez Madrid, Nuria, "Kant's Shorter Writings: Critical Paths Outside the Critiques" (2016).
-Faculty and Staff Books.
+Faculty, Staff, and Alumni Books.
 655.